 Is Klonopin an Opioid?

 Many people ask the question, “is Klonopin an opioid?”.
-The answer would be a resolute no, although Klonopin is a narcotic like any prescription opioid, it is not an opioid.
+The answer would be a resolute no; although Klonopin is a narcotic like any prescription opioid, it is not an opioid.
 Klonopin belongs to a class of drugs called benzodiazepines.
 Clonazepam, the generic form of Klonopin, is used to prevent and control seizures.
 It is an anticonvulsant or antiepileptic drug.
-This medication works by calming the nerves and brain, so it is often used to treat panic attacks.
+This medication calms the nerves and brain, so it is often used to treat panic attacks.

 More than 30 percent of overdoses involving opioids also involve benzodiazepines.
 Between 1996 and 2013, the number of adults who filled a benzodiazepine prescription increased by 67%, from 8.1 million to 13.5 million.
 Combining opioids and benzodiazepines can be unsafe because of both types of drugs sedate users and suppress breathing – the cause of overdose fatality – in addition to impairing cognitive functions.
 In 2015, 23 percent of people who died of an opioid overdose also tested positive for benzodiazepines.
 Unfortunately, many people have prescribed both drugs simultaneously.
 (DrugAbuse.gov)

-Sometimes Klonopin is mistaken for an opioid because it’s also a depressant that is very commonly prescribed in the United States.
+Sometimes Klonopin is mistaken for an opioid because it’s also a depressant commonly prescribed in the United States.
 Opioids and benzodiazepines (which is the class of drugs that Klonopin belongs to) are both VERY addictive and dangerous when misused.

 What is Klonopin Used For?

-Klonopin or Clonazepam is a seizure medication (anti-epileptic) that works by enhancing the activity of certain neurotransmitters in the brain.
+Klonopin or Clonazepam is a seizure medication (antiepileptic) that enhances the activity of certain neurotransmitters in the brain.
 It is also used to treat panic disorder and agoraphobia in adults.
-Agoraphobia is the extreme or irrational fear of entering open or crowded places or leaving one’s own home or being in places from which escape is difficult.
-Klonopin is also used for generalized anxiety disorder and more specifically, social anxiety.
+Agoraphobia is the extreme or irrational fear of entering open or crowded places, leaving one’s own home, or being in places where escape is difficult.
+Klonopin is also used for generalized anxiety disorder and, more specifically, social anxiety.

 Klonopin Addiction and Withdrawal

-Klonopin is very addictive and some people can get addicted to it within only a few short weeks.
+Klonopin is very addictive; some people can get addicted to it within only a few short weeks.
 Many people have become addicted to it by taking only the amount prescribed by their doctor.
-Klonopin works by blocking special receptors in the brain to reduce anxiety, stress, and difficulty relaxing.
-When a person becomes dependent or addicted to it, their brain no longer produces the feelings of relaxation and calmness without it; the brain becomes hyperactive.
-This is why it’s so hard to quit once you’ve become addicted, the person is unable to function normally without it.
+Klonopin blocks special receptors in the brain to reduce anxiety, stress, and difficulty relaxing.
+When a person becomes dependent or addicted to it, their brain no longer produces feelings of relaxation and calmness without it; the brain becomes hyperactive.
+This is why it’s so hard to quit once you’ve become addicted; the person cannot function normally without it.

 Klonopin withdrawal symptoms can potentially be lethal.
-People that have become addicted to it have to either gradually cut down their dose or seek medical professional help to safely withdraw off the medication.
-When someone that is addicted or dependent on it decreases their dose or completely stops, their system is thrown off balance.
+People addicted to it either gradually cut down their dose or seek professional medical help to withdraw from the medication safely.
+When someone addicted or dependent on it decreases their dose or completely stops, their system is thrown off balance.
 This causes various withdrawal symptoms.
-Here are some of the withdrawal symptoms of it.
+Here are some of the withdrawal symptoms of Klonopin.